grizai/info.spylock.app/index.md

 layout: default
 ---

-For now, this website only host pages used inside the SpyLock app.
+This website host informative and legal pages used the SpyLock app.

 - [FAQ](faq)
 - [About](about)